Black hat SEO techniques

 The worst forms of paid links are links from spammy directories that exist solely to make money from sending links to customers’ websites.
 Google’s updates have made these directory links very risky.

-Informative, insightful links with useful content for the reader, however, always work to a site’s advantage and are considered white hat.
+Informative, insightful PR style links with useful content for the reader, however, always work to a site’s advantage and are considered white hat.

 What are black hat SEO penalties?

-It is in a search engine’s interest for its results to be useful to users, so any site caught using black hat techniques will be penalised.
-Google does this imposing a penalty that either removes the offending page or the entire website from search results the search rankings either for one search keyword or for any query at all.
+It’s in a search engine’s interest for its results to be useful to users, so any site caught using black hat techniques will be penalised, either manually or algorithmically.
+Google does this by imposing a penalty that either removes the offending page or the entire website from the search rankings either for one search keyword or for any query at all.

 This happened to the lyric website Rap Genius in 2014.
 The site was caught offering promotional tweets to bloggers who placed several spammy links back to Rap Genius on their websites.
 A member of Google’s spam team caught wind of this and the next day Rap Genius fell off the map.
 The site no longer ranked for most of the lyrics it had ranked for previously, and it didn’t even appear as first page result for the ‘Rap Genius’ brand name.